Implement Lambda canary deployments using a weighted alias - AWS Lambda

 When you configure traffic weights between two function versions, there are two ways to determine the Lambda function version that has been invoked:

-• CloudWatch Logs – Lambda automatically emits a START log entry that contains the invoked version ID to Amazon CloudWatch Logs for every function invocation.
-The following is an example:
+• CloudWatch Logs – Lambda automatically emits a START log entry that contains the invoked version ID for every function invocation.
+Example:

 • Response payload (synchronous invocations) – Responses to synchronous function invocations include an x-amz-executed-version header to indicate which function version has been invoked.